acl16/HelpDesk/README.md

 ## 3. Tracking Your Ticket
 View the ticket status: Open, Pending, Resolved.

-Communicate with agents via ticket comments.
+Communicate with the admin via ticket comments.

 Check the ticket timeline for updates.